scloud19/SECipedia/AWS/EC2.md

 			Even if this occurs multiple times WITHIN the same hour.

 EC2
+	Connecting
+		utilize the public DNS name
+			This can change if the instance is stopped

+		Connect via browser
+			You can connect via the browser in the AWS Console.
+			This will automatically input the IP and you can even cache the location of your pem file (on the HD).
+			User-name will be ec2-user for AWS AMI Image

+		Connect via mac/linux
+			Once you download the .pem file make sure to set the permissions so only you can read it chmod 400 PEM_FILE.pem

+			$  ssh -i /path/my-key-pair.pem ec2-user@public_dns_name

 	Security Groups
 		Ex name: IAM_USERNAME_SG_REGION_IDENT
 		Act as a firewall for associated instances